GreaterHeight/Thesegunsamuel/doc/IMAGE-PROMPTS.md

 A grand colonnade of exactly seven pillars seen in perspective, carved from deep green marble with gold capitals, each pillar subtly distinct in its carving texture (gears, flame, scroll, eye, map contours, laurel, twin keys — abstract motifs only, no lettering), supporting a single unbroken gold entablature.
 Cathedral-meets-boardroom atmosphere: shafts of warm light between the columns, polished floor reflections, a faint city skyline glowing beyond the far end.
 Ultra-wide 21:9, cinematic architectural photography, forest-green and gold grading with restrained crimson banner accents high on the far wall.

 ### `ibonk-ascent.jpg` — IBONK™ section (16:10, sits on a dark ground)
 Five monumental stone terraces ascending left-to-right into warm light, carved from dark green stone with gold-leafed edges — the first terrace intimate (a single desk and chair), the second a small workshop, the third an institutional hall, the fourth a city skyline, the fifth dissolving into radiant golden horizon and sky.
 One continuous gold path climbs through all five.
-A lone figure of [SUBJECT] in silhouette ascending between the first and second terrace.
+A lone figure of a distinguished Nigerian man in his 50s in silhouette ascending between the first and second terrace.
 Epic matte-painting realism, deep green shadow tones (#003020) so the image sits naturally on the dark section, gold light, one crimson banner on the third terrace.
 Horizontal 16:10.
 (Diversity options A/B apply to the silhouetted figure.)

 ---